sabelosiba/Data-Analytics/README.md

     - Relational - for storing and processing structured data
     - Nonrelational -

   ### The Relational Model
   - The entity relationship diagram (ERD) is a visual of data modelling process, it shows the connection between related entities.
   - cardinality refers to the relationship between two entities.
   - unary relationship is when an entity has a connection with itself.
   - A binary relationship connects two entities

   ### Relational Databases
   - Relational databasess let you make operational system out of an ERD, Relational entities correspond to databases tables, and entity attributes correspond to table columns.
   - An associative table is both a table and a relationship
   - every row in a relational database must be unique
   - a prinmary key is one or more attributes that uniquely identify a specific row
   - a foreign key is or more columns in one table that points to corresponding columns in a related table, FK enforces referential integrity.

   RELATIONAL VS NON-RELATION
   - Relational - data consistency, security, ease of back up
   - Non-Relational - flexibility, high scalability, cost effective

   ### Non-Relational Databases
   - does not have a predefined strucure based or tabular data
   - examples
     - key-value database
       - key is globally unique across entire database
       - the data corresponding eith key can structured or ustructured
       - can scale to accomododate many simultaneous request without impacting perfomance.
     - Document
       - is similar to key-value database bbut the value is restricted to a specific structured format eg JSON
     - Column-Family
       - use an index to identify data in groups of related columns.
       - good ability to scale
     - Graph
       - specialize in exploring relationship between pieces of data.
       - each animal and person represent a node in the graph.

+  ## Database Use cases
+  ### Online Transactional Processing (OLTP)
+  - handles daily transactions eg booking flight, or ordering online
+  - balance the ability to write and read data efficiently

+  ### Normalisation
+  - is a process for structuring a database in a way that minimizes duplication of data.
+  - First nomrmal form(!NF) is when every row in a table and every column contains a unique value
+  - Second Normal Form(2NF) starts where 1NF leaves off, all nonprimary key values must depend on the entire primary key.
+  - Third Normal Form(3NF) all columns must depend on only the primary key (highly normalized)

 </details>